 If you give my recipe a try, leave a note for me and our other readers about what dose worked for you.

 OCTOBER 2013 UPDATE: I happy to let my readers know that (1) this is by far the most popular (and, I hope, helpful) blog I’ve written, and (2) the U.S. Food and Drug Administration just approved Diclegis® (doxylamine succinate 10mg, pyridoxine hydrochloride 10mg) delayed-release tablets, the first prescription treatment for nausea and vomiting of pregnancy (NVP) when conservative management fails in more than 30 years.
 However, it’s not cheap.
 In our area (Colorado Springs), the least expensive price for 30 tablets is about $155.00.
+For some women it can cost over $500/month.
 But, for those with insurance, it may well be worth considering.